esaule/blog/docs/_posts/2024-07-07-review-catherine-full-body.md

 while.
 Which one was the last? _checking_ Next Jump: Shmup Tactics?
 In 2018?
 Ok, that was a while back!

-I play the game on the Nintendo Switch, I think it is the DLC included release of the PS4 game, which itself was an extension of "Catherine" on the PS3.
+I played the game on the Nintendo Switch, I think it is the DLC included release of the PS4 game, which itself was an extension of "Catherine" on the PS3.